msander1983/Plugin-Documentation/Documentation/Markdown Plugin II/Markdown Plugin II.md

 For documentation of the first version of the Markdown plugin, see the [[Markdown Plugin]] documentation.

+You can download the latest installer from [https://github.com/msander1983/MarkdownPluginRelease/releases/latest](https://github.com/msander1983/MarkdownPluginRelease/releases/latest).

+To purchase a license, go to [gum.co/markdown2](https://gum.co/markdown2).

 ## Release Notes

 See the [release information](https://github.com/msander1983/MarkdownPluginRelease/releases).